elpanas/CS50Projects/README.md

 ## Why is my project distinct from the others?

-Because the aid of this project is pretty different from the previous ones and Pizza Project too.
+Because the aid of this project is different from the previous ones and Pizza Project too.

 ## Why is my project more complex than the others?

-I used React.js to write more readable code, Django F() expressions to compare models' fields and I mixed all technologies, learnt during the course, together.
+I used React.js to write more readable code, Django F() expressions to compare model fields and I mixed all technologies, learnt during the course, together.